 The college is home to the SunDogs volleyball squad, the only competitive athletics program in Saskatchewan’s regional college system.
 Since 2006, the SunDogs have won four provincial championships and six coach-of-the-year awards, and have celebrated 19 provincial all-star athletes.

 Great Plains is one of seven regional colleges in Saskatchewan that broker courses created by other schools in the province and across Canada.

 - Master of Business Administration in Community Economic Development: Areas of specialization include strategic leadership, First Nations economic development and public policy.
 The program is offered on weekends so students can continue to work.

-- Welding: This program hosts an annual fundraising event called Carhartts and Caviar, where students research, design and build pieces of metal art to be auctioned off.
+- Welding: This program hosts an annual fundraising event called Carhartts and Caviar; students research, design and build pieces of metal art to be auctioned off.

-- Heavy Equipment Operator: Students learn in a state-of-the-art simulator lab, then experience using the machines on real work sites.
+- Heavy Equipment Operator: Students learn in a state-of-the-art simulator lab and then use the machines on real work sites.

 - Practical Nursing

 - Continuing Care Assistant